robmasocco/AOS-TAG/ideas.md

 Each of the testers will now be briefly described, together with its results.
 Their code can be found in the *Tests/* subdirectory.

 ## syscalls_test.c

+This simple tester can be used to check that the system calls work, and produce the correct results (or error codes) when invoked.
+In the current version, the calling thread is asked to read from an instance level, so SIGINT or a similar signal has to be sent to wake it up.

+## talker.c & listener.c

+These two programs allow to try out the message system, echoing a stream of a given message from a talker process to any number of listeners.

+The talker requires a key to open a new instance, a level, a message string and a period in milliseconds that defines the message sending rate.
+A counter will be added to the message's contents, and of course zero is an allowed period.
+The listener only requires a key and a level.
+It will print the message together with its size (in bytes).

+The two processes will then behave as the specification requires until interrupted.
+When the writer is interrupted, an *AWAKE ALL* is called on the whole instance, which is then removed.

+## functional_test.c

+This tester was meant to try out a vast majority of features primarily regarding an instance creation and removal, and message posting.
+Since almost all of this has been done with *talker* and *listener*, the only feature it tests is the possibility to create, and subsequently remove, all possible instances, checking the status device file in the meantime.

+## deadlock_test.c

+This tester proves that the message posting scheme works also in single-core systems.
+A certain number of readers (currently 50) and a writer are initially spawned, with affinity settings that pin them all on a single CPU.
+The writer has to post a message and then terminate, the readers have to wait for a message and then exit.
+This is done a number of times (currently 3), with a sleep timer in the writer to ensure that all readers get back to wait after a message is delivered.
+All threads rejoin the main thread, and the process terminates successfully.

+## load_test.c

+This tester was meant to investigate the performances of this system.
+We have many factors at play, especially considering that this code runs in the kernel and must be reached via a GATE.
+Essentially, operations can be divided in two groups: those interacting with the BST and those handling messages.
+About the first group, all depends on the actual performance of the data structure employed, which is thoroughly described [here](https://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf).
+About the second group, much has already been told, however the only metric that has been valued in this project is *perceived user space latency* of a group of read or write operations on a single level of an instance.
+TODO